raygdev/stencil-server/README.md

 ## Endpoints
-To get a list of endpoints and expected responses visit `http://localhost:8080/docs` when the server is running
+This server uses swagger ui to document the api.
+You can find the docs when the server is started by visiting `http://localhost:8080/docs`